Francesco-Sovrano/DoXpy/README.md

 1. **Cumulative Pertinence (Definition 2)**: First, we need to compute the cumulative pertinence of details in $\Phi$ to each archetypal question $q_a$ about each aspect $a \in A$.
 For simplicity, let's consider just two archetypal questions: \texttt{why} and \texttt{how}.
 We have the following details $D_a$ for each aspect $a$:

-- Aspirin: "Aspirin is used to treat pain and inflammation", "Aspirin inhibits the production of prostaglandins"
+- Aspirin: "Aspirin is used to treat pain and inflammation", "Aspirin is used to treat pain", "Aspirin is used to treat inflammation", "Aspirin inhibits the production of prostaglandins"
 - Pain: "Aspirin is used to treat pain"
 - Inflammation: "Aspirin is used to reduce inflammation"
 - Prostaglandins: "Aspirin inhibits the production of prostaglandins"